 School farm visits support programme for farmers (England and Wales)

-Are you new to or interested in starting school visits on your farm to help educate children about modern British farming?
-If so, we are excited to offer you the opportunity to take part in a new pilot project to support farmers in delivering high-quality, safe and memorable on-farm experiences to schoolchildren.
+Are you new to or want to start school visits on your farm to help educate children about modern British farming?
+If so, we are excited to offer you the opportunity to take part in a new project to support farmers in delivering high-quality, safe and memorable on-farm experiences to schoolchildren.

-We want to help more schoolchildren and young people better understand and value where their food comes from through first-hand on-farm interactive experiences.
+This will enable more schoolchildren and young people to better understand and connect with where their food comes from through first-hand on-farm interactive experiences.

-We are looking to recruit 20 farmers who are new to hosting school visits on their farms to be involved in the project.
+We are looking to recruit 30 farmers (who pay either AHDB’s beef, sheep, dairy or pig levy) who are new to or have limited experience hosting school visits on their farms to be involved in the programme.

 If you take part, you will need to: